ThomasHeinThura/conkyrc/README.md

 * Power governors are advanced level and icons are set for power_save, conservative, schedutils and performance.
 For easily changing the power governors install `cpupower`.
 * It is sure the internet is needed to fix.
 You need to edit the correct IP name to show the IP address, upload and download speed.
 To get the correct name type `ip addr` in your terminal and get the name.
 You will see `192.168.xx.xxx`, take `wlpxxx` for wifi and `enpxxx` for ethernet.
 * For disk read and write, you need to get your SSD or HDD name.
 Install `fdisk` and type `sudo fdisk -l` and get all of your HDD and SSD names.
 Then, change in `/dev/xxx` to show your disk_read and write speed.
 You can add multiple HDDs and SSDs.
+* It is sure icons and texts are misplace in lite_top because of using `voffset` and `goto`.
+If they are misplace.
+It can be easily fixed by adjusting the `voffset` and `goto`.
+*  The size and location of the conky can be changed `alignment`.
+*  If you don't want to show conky in every tag or window just remove `sticky` in `own_window_hints`.
+*  For size, you can adjust the `minimum_height`, `minimum_width`, `maximum_width`.
+* If you want to add MPD player and other fancy things, just google, take the example conky you like and fix the code.
+There are plenty of beautiful conkys out there. even in the original conky GitHub.
+# Then, Enjoy your conky.